-In ord er to be eligible to par ticipate in ath nletics in (grades 9-12, a stude ent mu st fulfill the follow ing requ uirement s:
+In order to be eligible to participate in athletics in grades 9-12, a student must fulfill the following requirements:

-Have been enrolled in a high School or a middle school the immediately preceding grading period.
-During the preceding grading period, have earned passing grades in a minimum of five 1.0 credit courses or the equivalent which count toward graduation.
-Physical education is only a 0.25 credit course, so it does not count enough towards the 5 credit requirement Llava attained during the green ding greening provided a 4.7 CDA and boxes

-☐ Have attained, during the preceding grading period, a 1.7 GPA or above
+- □ Have been enrolled in a high school or a middle school the immediately preceding grading period. - During the preceding grading period, have earned passing grades in a minimum of five 1.0 credit courses or the equivalent which count toward graduation.
+Physical education is only a 0.25 credit course, so it does not count enough towards the 5 credit requirement - □ Have attained, during the preceding grading period, a 1.7 GPA or above